Answering 24/7 276-623-0808

 • Decreased ability to move the affected body part

-If you’re experiencing any of these symptoms after a workplace injury, immediate medical attention is crucial for accurate diagnosis and effective treatment.
+If you’re experiencing any of these symptoms after a workplace injury, immediate medical attention is essential for accurate diagnosis and effective treatment.
+Then, meet with our Virginia workers’ compensation lawyer to learn about your legal options to secure compensation.

 Diagnosing CRPS can be difficult due to symptom overlap with other conditions and the absence of a definitive diagnostic test.
 Physicians typically employ several steps: